Home insurance for landlords

-Renting out a residential property can be lucrative, but it also comes with a range of financial and legal risks.
-Standard building and contents home insurance policies won’t be sufficient to cover these and are typically invalidated when a property is being let out on a long-term basis.
+Renting out a property can be lucrative, but it also comes with a range of financial and legal risks.
+Standard buildings' insurance and content insurance policies won’t be sufficient to cover these and are typically invalidated when a property provides rental income and is being let out on a long-term basis.

-If you’re one of the two million Britons renting out a residential property, you’ll want to get a specialised home insurance policy for it called landlord insurance or buy to let insurance.
-These policies provide protection against the damage, theft or loss of the structure and contents of the property, as well as against other liabilities faced by landlords.
+If you’re one of the two million Britons renting out a residential property, you’ll need landlord insurance for it.
+This is called landlord insurance or buy to let insurance.
+These policies provide protection against the damage, theft or loss of the structure and contents of your rental property, as well as against other liabilities faced by landlords.
+Landlord insurance is tax deductible, which means it is classed as an allowable expense that can be deducted from the rental income achieved from the property.

 - What does landlord insurance cover?

-- Buildings Cover: provides you with compensation for the repair of the building and permanent fixtures of the home (such as bathroom and kitchen fittings) if they are damaged or lost in a fire, flood, storm, other natural disaster, collision or as a consequence of a leak or crime, or another insured event.
+- Buildings insurance: buildings insurance within landlord insurance provides you with compensation for the repair of the building and permanent fixtures of the home (such as bathroom and kitchen fittings) if they are damaged or lost in a fire, flood, storm, other natural disaster, collision or as a consequence of a leak or crime, or another insured event.

-- Contents Cover: gives you compensation for the repair or replacement of furnishings and appliances you have provided with the rental property.
+- Contents insurance: contents insurance within landlord insurance gives you compensation for the repair or replacement of furnishings and appliances you have provided with the rental property.
 Even if you’re renting out the property unfurnished, you’ll want contents cover for the appliances you are legally required to provide - these won’t be covered by a buildings insurance policy.
 Note that landlord content insurance policies don’t apply to the possessions that your tenants store in the property.
 They’ll need to take out their own insurance policy, sometimes called tenants insurance.

-You can also obtain additional cover to protect you against the specific risks, liabilities, and legal obligations of being a landlord.
+You can also obtain additional landlord insurance cover to protect you against the specific risks, liabilities, and legal obligations of being a landlord.
 These include:

-- Damage or Theft by Tenants: covers you if your tenants steal the property’s contents or damage it furnishings, structure or fixtures, whether accidentally or deliberately.
+- Damage or Theft by Tenants: covers you if your tenants steal your property’s contents or damage its furnishings, structure or fixtures, whether accidentally or deliberately.
 By contrast, standard contents insurance policies generally don’t cover theft unless there’s sign of forced entry and won’t cover deliberate destruction.

-- Home Emergency Cover: if your rented property’s electricity, heating or plumbing fail, or if damage to windows and doors compromise its security, as a landlord you are legally required to repair them as soon as possible.
-Home emergency cover can reimburse you for the cost of emergency repairs.
+- Home Emergency Cover: if your rental property’s electricity, heating or plumbing fail, or if damage to windows and doors compromise its security, as a landlord you are legally required to repair them as soon as possible.
+Home emergency cover within your landlord insurance policy can reimburse you for the cost of emergency repairs.

-- Landlord Liability: if a tenant or one of their visitors suffers harm as a result of a fault in your property, you can be held legally and financially liable.
+- Property Owner's Liability: if a tenant or one of their visitors suffers harm as a result of a fault in your rental property, you can be held legally and financially liable.
 This provision covers you against claims for compensation and legal expenses.
-Look for a policy with at least £1 million of liability cover.
+Look for a landlord insurance policy with at least £1 million of liability cover.

-- Rental Protection Insurance/Loss of Rent: compensates you for lost rent if the property is rendered uninhabitable due to an insured event.
+- Rental Protection Insurance/Loss of Rent: compensates you for any loss of rental income if the property is rendered uninhabitable due to an insured event.

-- Tenant Default/Rent Guarantee Insurance: reimburses you if your tenants don’t pay rent.
+- Tenant Default/Rent Guarantee Insurance: rent guarantee insurance is protection for your rental income and reimburses you if your tenants don’t pay rent.
 You’re generally entitled to payments equal to the rent you were charging—although typically capped at £2,500 a month.
 You qualify for these payouts after your tenants have failed to pay rent for two consecutive months.

-- Legal Expenses: covers your expenses if you need to pursue legal help or action in disputes with tenants, including eviction proceedings, removal of squatters and the pursuit of lost rent.
+- Legal Costs: covers your expenses if you incur legal costs pursuing legal help or action in disputes with tenants, including eviction proceedings, removal of squatters and the pursuit of lost rent.

 - Unoccupied Property Insurance: most home insurance policies are invalidated after a property has been vacant for 30 or 60 consecutive days.
 Rental properties may be empty for this long between tenants and you’ll need unoccupied property insurance to secure them.
 To keep this cover valid, you may need to undertake regular check on the property.

-Landlords insurance isn’t legal requirement, but it’s a wise financial precaution.
-Additionally, some lenders will require you take out landlords insurance as a condition of your buy to let mortgage.
+Specialist landlord insurance isn’t a legal requirement, but it’s a wise financial precaution.
+Additionally, some lenders will require you to take out landlords insurance as a condition of your buy to let mortgage.

 Standard home insurance won’t be sufficient for rental properties, failing to protect you against eventualities like deliberate damage by tenants and theft of contents by them.
 It also won’t give you the legal and financial protections you may need as a landlord, including liability insurance and rental guarantee.
 A standard home insurance policy will be invalidated if you rent out the property.